scsm-ua/kirtan-guide-en/songs/aruna-basane-sonara-suraja.md

     suvarṇa chandramā   paśiche nīlimā se nīla bilīna heme ithe kiba bhāya  sādhu-jana gāya kalaṅka nā rahe preme

-The blue sky is covered by the Golden Moon and when the devotees glorify the Lord with their discus- sions, no other conception or motive can exist other than Krishna consciousness.
+The blue sky is covered by the Golden Moon and when the devotees glorify the Lord with their discussions, no other conception or motive can exist other than Krishna consciousness.
 At that time, prema , divine love descends automatically without any impediment.

 #### 9